cosmos/cosmos/PLAN.md

   published.

-* The projected date of the Fundraiser for all other parties, notwithstanding the initial donors and pre-Fundraiser donors, is April 6th, 2017.
+* The projected date of the Fundraiser for all other parties, notwithstanding the initial donors and pre-Fundraiser donors, is April 6, 2017 at 6AM PDT.

 * The Fundraiser will last for 2 weeks.